gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 ![](./images/kubeception.png)

-In the classic setup, there is a dedicated host/VM to host the master components/control plane of a Kubernetes Cluster.
+In the classic setup, there is a dedicated host / VM to host the master components / control plane of a Kubernetes Cluster.
 However, these are just normal programs that can easily be put into containers.
 Once in containers, we can make Kubernetes Deployments and Statefulsets (for the etcd) watch over them.
 And now we put all that into a separate, dedicated Kubernetes cluster - et voilà, we have Kubernetes in Kubernetes, aka Kubeception (named after the famous movie Inception with Leonardo DiCaprio).

 In Gardener's terminology, the cluster hosting the control plane components is called a Seed cluster.
 The cluster that end-users actually use (and whose control plane is hosted in the Seed) is called a Shoot cluster.